Lake Como villa weddings • Villa Erba, Balbianello, boats and private villas

 Editorial portrait on a Lake Como villa terrace with panoramic lake view

-Villa Pizzo has one of the most cinematic waterfront approaches.
-It’s perfect for editorial portraits that still feel relaxed.
+Villa Pizzo has one of the most cinematic waterfront approaches on Lake Como.
+It is perfect for editorial portraits that still feel relaxed.
 The key is matching the timeline to when the light starts to soften.

 Best results come from